Antonio Inoki: Mixed martial arts involvement

-Following his retirement, Inoki promoted a number of MMA events such as NJPW Ultimate Crush (which showcased pro wrestling matches and MMA matches on the same card), as well as annual Inoki Bom-Ba-Ye shows which took place on New Year's Eve in 2001, 2002, and 2003.
-Some of the major attractions of these events involve the best of NJPW against world-renowned fighters in mixed martial arts matches.
-Inoki vs. Renzo Gracie was a professional wrestling match that took place at Inoki Bom-Ba-Ye 2000.
-Inoki was also the ambassador for the International Fight League's Tokyo entry before that promotion's demise.
-Additionally, Inoki's Inoki Genome Federation promoted both professional wrestling matches and mixed martial arts fights.
+Following his retirement from professional wrestling, Inoki promoted a number of MMA events such as UFO Legend, NJPW Ultimate Crush (which showcased pro wrestling matches and MMA matches on the same card), and the annual Inoki Bom-Ba-Ye shows which took place on New Year's Eve in 2000, 2001, 2002, and 2003.
+Some of the major attractions of these events involved the best of NJPW against world-renowned fighters in legitimate MMA matches.
+Inoki faced mixed martial artist Renzo Gracie in an exhibition match at the 2000 Inoki Bom-Ba-Ye.